Catholic laity: The Council of the Catholic Lay Apostolate Organizations of Korea

 The Council of the Catholic Lay Apostolate Organizations of Korea, formerly The Catholic Lay Apostolate Council of Korea, was renamed during the 2010 Autumn General Assembly of the Catholic Bishops' Conference of Korea.
 This was ratified at the 44th Ordinary General Meeting of the Council which was held at the Catholic Center in Myeongdong, Seoul, on 19 February 2011.

 Lay Congresses

+1950s

+Pope Pius XII addressed an initial "convention of laymen representing all nations on the promotion of the apostolate" in October 1951, and a second, similar, convention was held in October 1957.

 The National Pastoral Congress (England and Wales)

-Archbishop Derek Worlock, supported by the late Archbishop of Westminster Cardinal Basil Hume, convened the National Pastoral Congress in Liverpool, England in 1980.
-The Congress consisted of some two-thousand lay people.
+Archbishop Derek Worlock, supported by the late Archbishop of Westminster Cardinal Basil Hume, convened the National Pastoral Congress in Liverpool, England, in 1980.
+The Congress consisted of some two thousand lay people.
 The Congress deliberated on issues that the gathering agreed were of particular concern to lay Catholics in England and Wales at that time.
 The results of these deliberations were drawn together in a document entitled "The Easter People".
 This document was very publicly rejected by Pope John Paul II when it was presented to him by Cardinal Hume and Archbishop Worlock in Rome, Italy, in 1980.
 There has not been another National Pastoral Congress since this time in England and Wales.